jay-tux/nexion/player/world_fow_cities.md

  Majority | ![hobgob] (pretty much all people) Minorities | ![kenku] (government-licensed spies), ![stout] (a few resident traders) Crime rates | Perfectly safe: the army keeps track of everything and justice is swift and irreversible.
- Religion | ![todo]: only the hobgoblins' religion is allowed
+ Religion | Itanatan: only the hobgoblins' religion is allowed

 ### Hammore ![grandf]
 Hammore, the silent city.
 Hammore is a kenku monastery focused on actual silence.
 Only the matriarchs are allowed to "talk" (insofar as kenku can talk) in the Oval Room, where they make the decisions.
 Throughout the years, some families have settled around the monastery, however, Hammore itself ends at the walls of the monastery, but the matriarchs' rule extends over surrounding settlement as well.